azn-abel/burger-cat-game/README.md

 # Jimmy's Quest for Condiments

 Design and dialogue by Jacob Welker.
-Audio Assets carefully selected by Kaitlyn Rosenberg.
-Visual Assets hand-drawn by Erin Deyton.
+Audio assets carefully selected by Kaitlyn Rosenberg.
+Visual assets hand-drawn by Erin Deyton.
 Game development by Abel Lu.

 An educational platformer computer game designed for children 6-12 years old.
 The game features a burger-shaped cat named Jimmy McFurrson as its protagonist, and allows users to